A JOURNEY FROM APATHY TO HOPE

 The people I met and interviewed range from a retired railroad brakeman to a middle school student; ranchers to university professors; former UN staff to Navajo grandmothers and more.
 The cast of interviews is diverse – people from dramatically different backgrounds – but you'll be surprised to see what they share in common.

-Spoiler alert: There are solutions.
-Solutions to be hopeful about.
-Clear and simple ways to be a part of meaningful action and plenty of people to align your news feeds with and change the narrative about climate change.
+Spoiler: There are paths forward.
+Initiatives to be hopeful about.
+There are clear and simple ways to be a part of meaningful action and plenty of people to align your news feeds with and change the narrative about climate change.

 The goal is to inspire people to take local action to combat the climate crisis and provide a sort of loose blueprint for doing so.
 I’ll be bringing to light stories of unlikely cooperation, creativity, and fierce resolve to build a better future.

 Hope is not a weighing of odds; nor is it blind optimism.
 Hope is a recognition that the future has not been decided, and that uncertainty allows for agency.
 There is a world of difference between "best case scenario" and "worst case scenario," especially with climate change.